Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ![PixPin\_2026-06-03\_08-18-31](https://github.com/user-attachments/assets/9ac618ee-a4be-4569-babb-f97960a7bbfc)\
-_&#x46;igure 17: Depalletizing configuration_
+_&#x46;igure 18: Depalletizing configuration_

 #### Step 8: Hand-Eye Calibration

-Execute the hand-eye calibration process to complete the coordinate alignment between the camera and the robotic arm, as mentioned in Buttons - section in this document.
-Once the calibration is verified as accurate, click \[Calibration] button to persistently save the calibration parameters to the camera device and automatically set the \[Calibration Settings] parameters.
+Execute the hand-eye calibration process to establish the coordinate alignment between the camera and the robotic arm.
+First, enter the coordinates of the four corners of the pallet into the camera coordinate area.
+Note that the origin of this area is the optical center of the camera.
+Next, manually move the robotic arm to each of the four points, tap the point once, and enter the corresponding robotic arm coordinates into the robot coordinate area.
+Finally, click the [Calibration] button.
+This will persistently save the calibration parameters to the camera device and automatically apply the [Calibration Settings].

 #### Step 9: Area Calibration

 The software will automatically identify the cargo within the field of view and generate the valid detection frame, and automatically complete the region calibration.
 If you want to manually configure the area, remember to click [save and send] button after configuration, to send the new area data to the center.

 ![PixPin\_2026-06-04\_05-56-00](https://github.com/user-attachments/assets/3dffb6fa-f92a-4253-8d2e-33729aac709e)\
-_&#x46;igure 18: Area calibration_
+_&#x46;igure 19: Area calibration_

 #### Step 10: Test the result